Ravenholdt is a shadowy group of rogues and assassins whose hideout is in Hillsbrad Foothills, northwest of the ruins of Durnholde Keep.

 Start at one end of the coastline and pickpocket a group of murlocs.
 Then kill the group.
 Typically by the time you have moved to the next group, the entire group has respawned.

 To get here, take the portal from Shattrath City, or a flight from Ironforge or Undercity.
 A mailbox and vendors are conveniently located here as well.

 The Fields of Honor has four groups of 25 humanoids lined up in formation for easy pickpocketing.
 However, due to their sheer numbers, I recommend not going here until your rogue is at least level 70 to prevent needless deaths.
 Level appropriate players would be quickly overwhelmed if a Sap or Pick Pocket misses.
 If you do die, though, the graveyard is close by.

 The nearest flight point for both factions is Chiselgrip.
-Alliance players with Flight Master's License and The Right Stuff can just fly northeast directly from Stormwind; this is much faster than taking a taxi.
+Alliance players with and can just fly northeast directly from Stormwind; this is much faster than taking a taxi.

 Don’t bother crossing the road to Black Tooth Hovel and nearby areas to the south.
 None of the mobs on that side of the road yield Heavy Junkboxes.

 Formerly the king of junkbox farming locations, Lower Blackrock Spire suffered a nerf with Cataclysm and another smaller nerf with Warlords of Draenor, but is still a decent farming location.
 Rogues of at least level 70 can pickpocket here relatively safely; at lower levels you will need to manage your cooldowns carefully.
 This is also the place to go if you’re on a PvP server and you aren’t in the mood for PvP combat.